Looking for the best things to do in Bogota? We have you covered. And by the end of this post, you’ll know everything you need to do in Bogota.

 Eat More Colombian Food

 No trip to Bogota would be complete without sampling some of the city’s delicious Colombian cuisine.
 Whether you’re in the mood for traditional street food like empanadas and arepas or want to try more upscale dishes like ajiaco or bandeja paisa, there’s no shortage of options in Bogota.
+It’s almost as good as some of the best Haitian dishes.
 Visitors can dine at some of the city’s many excellent restaurants, or explore the local markets and street vendors for an authentic taste of Colombian cuisine.
 With so many delicious options to choose from, eating more Colombian food is one of the best things to do in Bogota for foodies and culture enthusiasts alike.

 For an active and unique way to experience Bogota, consider taking part in Ciclovía Sundays.
 Every Sunday, the city closes many of its major streets to vehicular traffic, allowing cyclists, runners, and pedestrians to enjoy the city’s many sights and attractions without the noise and pollution of cars.
 Visitors can rent bikes and join the crowds on the city’s many bike lanes and greenways, or simply walk or jog through the streets.
 Along the way, participants can stop at some of the city’s many parks and public spaces, or enjoy the street performers and vendors that line the route.
 Whether you’re looking for a workout or a leisurely stroll, Ciclovía Sundays are a great way to experience Bogota like a local.